Defective Workmanship Litigation - Part 2 Including Whether Such Is a Breach of Contract or Negligence CasePage last modified: January 11 2023

-Is a Defective Workmanship Case a Breach of Contract Case or a Negligence Case?
+Should a Defective Workmanship Case Allege Breach of Contract or Negligence?

 A Lawsuit Alleging Defective Workmanship Usually Alleges Both Breach of Contract As Well As Negligence Conduct.

 Understanding Various Issues Within the Law of Defective Workmanship Including Claims For Alternate Causes of Action

 In a lawsuit involving claims for defective work, allegations usually include issues of contract law as well as issues of tort law; whereas, from a contract law perspective, when a contractor fail to perform properly, such a failure is may be a breach of contract; and, from a tort law perspective, failure to take the reasonable care necessary to perform properly may be negligence.

 The contract law issues allege breach of contract for the breach of an expressed term or an implied term within the workmanship agreement and regardless of whether such agreement was verbal or in writing.
 Generally, a contract will explicitly state that work shall be performed to usual standards of the trade; or, if the contract is silent on the standards, the law will deem that usual standards of the trade were presumed.